-In 1912 the company Wilhelm Schroeder and partner was founded by Wilhelm Schroeder and Ernst Wortmann.
-The name Wilesco results of the initials of the founder members.
-The efficient company started its production of model steam engines in the middle of the last century, which are the big sellers until today.
-The strong connection between steam engines and economical rise could be a reason for this.
+The company Wilhelm Schroeder and partner was founded in 1912 by Wilhelm Schroeder and Ernst Wortmann.
+The name Wilesco results of the initials of these two founder members.
+The steam toy company started its production of model steam engines in the middle of the last century.

-While Wilesco dates back to 1912, their early business was kitchen utensils.
-They didn't begin producing their own live model steam engines until around 1950.
-Prior to this, they produced steam engine parts under subcontract to Fleischmann in the 1930's.
-While live model steam engines were still being made in quantity in the 1960’s, the elaborate artwork had given way to austerity, in deference to the declining market.
-By the 1970's, Marklin and Fleischmann had dropped out, leaving only Jensen, Mamod and Wilesco as major makers of live steam toy models.
+While the Wilesco company dates back to 1912, their early business was the production of kitchen utensils.
+They didn't begin producing live model steam engine toys until around 1950.
+In the 1930s they manufactured steam engine parts for Fleischmann steam engines.
+By the 1970s, Marklin and Fleischmann had dropped out as steam model makers, leaving only Jensen steam, Mamod and Wilesco as major makers of live steam toy models.

-Nowadays, Wilesco steam toys are collectible items, especially the steam roller, ferris wheel and 'atom' steam engine.
+Nowadays, Wilesco steam toys are collectible items, especially the Wilesco steam roller and the highly collectible 'Atomic Plant' Wilesco R200 steam engine.
 High prices are paid for old engines which are in good shape.

 Some stationary Wilesco models are:

 What's your 'Wilesco' worth?
 Here are some recently sold items (USA).

 |D 416 Live Steam Traction Engine Kit See||08/2019||$363.95|